Swim With Wild Dolphins

 a visit to South Africa go to www.extremenaturetours.co.za

-Animals
+Animals have been

-special needs, and the science of dolphin therapy has evolved.
+and the science of dolphin therapy has evolved.

 Dolphins have it in their nature to be curious and sociable.
 Their